fakedrtom/SVAFotate/README.md

 Additionally, the `-u` option will also add the `SV_Uniq` annotation to the VCF which represents the number of unique regions found within a given SV from the input VCF.
-Similar to the `-c` option, unique regions do not consider restrictions from the `-f` option and this parameter also expects a minimum AF value to be provided that can restict the inclusion of SVs in the BED file.
+Similar to the `-c` option, unique regions do not consider restrictions from the `-f` option and this parameter also expects a minimum AF value to be provided that can restict the inclusion of SVs from the BED file.

 #### SV Size Limit